hangoeun16/hangoeun16.github.io/_courses/INM713/lecture-01-part1.markdown

 2. `dbr: London rdfs:label "Londres"@es` $\Longleftrightarrow$ London is called Londres in Spanish.

 #### Blank Nodes
 Blank nodes are resources with URI.
 Since there is no identifier, there is no way to refer them outside of the context that they are originally introduced.
+Blank nodes can appear in graph for multiple reasons such as
+  - when we want to represent structured information
-Blank nodes can appear in graph when there is a lack of information about the resource, don't have an identifier, or the node isn't important enough to warrant a URI.
+  - there is a lack of information about the resource
+  - the node isn't important enough to warrant a URI.

 Also, blank node can appear in subject and object of triples; however, it cannot appear as predicate position because it will be "too meaningless" and confusing.

 {% include figure.liquid path="/assets/img/posts/KG_1/blank_node.jpeg" caption="Source: Lecture Slide"%}